 A sourdough starter is used instead of yeast to bake bread.

 Sourdough bread has a different taste, texture and a more complex taste than commercial bread.
-Sourdough bread is also considered a much healthier alternative.
+Sourdough bread is considered a healthy alternative.

 Sourdough bread recipes use a fermented batter-like dough starter to make the bread rise and enhance the flavor.
-The flour used to create the sourdough starter naturally contains wild yeast and lactobacillus bacteria and these microorganisms work together to create the special character and properties of sourdough starters and also the sourdough bread.
+The flour used to create the sourdough starter naturally contains wild yeast and lactobacillus bacteria.
+These microorganisms work together to create the special character and properties of sourdough starters.

-When flour and water is combined and left at room temperature, it creates a hospitable environment for yeast and beneficial bacteria to grow quickly.
-However, in the beginning the starter needs to be cared for daily to keep the bacteria in control.
-Otherwise unwanted microorganisms can spoil the starter.
-After some days when the starter become stable, caring for it becomes much easier.
+When flour and water is combined and left at room temperature, it creates a hospitable environment for yeast and bacteria to grow quickly.
+However, in the beginning, the starter needs to be cared for daily, therwise unwanted microorganisms can spoil the starter.

-- Wild yeast & friendly bacteria together create the amazing sourdough starter
+Wild yeast & bacteria create the sourdough starter

-The beneficial, probiotic lactobacillus bacteria consume sugars and starches in the flour thus creating lactic acid.
+Lactobacillus bacteria consume sugars and starches in the flour thus creating lactic acid.
 Lactic acid makes the starter acidic which protects it against unwanted microorganisms.
-In addition, lactic acid has great health promoting properties therefore making sourdough bread a healthier alternative.

 Different sourdough starter recipes can change the taste and texture of the sourdough bread.
-Therefore, the more experienced you get the more you can experiment with different kinds of sourdough starters.
+Therefore, it is exiting to experiment with different kinds of sourdough starters.

 Where to get a sourdough starter